Personal Finance Resources: Financial Education & Literacy

 Smart Ways to Use Your Graduation Gift Money

-Graduating from college is an accomplishment that very few get to experience.
+Graduating from college is an accomplishment that only a few get to experience.
 Receiving this distinct honor is a moment that is celebrated with those closest to you.
-While sharing this moment with family and friends is great, a huge bonus is the monetary gifts you’ll receive for such an achievement.
+While sharing this moment with family and friends is fulfilling, a huge bonus is the monetary gifts you’ll receive for such an achievement.
 In preparation for the big day, here are some great ideas for spending this money wisely.

 Make Payments on Student Loans

 Student loans are one of the biggest headaches most college graduates face.
 Although finishing college is an exciting moment, the uncertainty that follows can be a downer.
-For some, it can take months of job hunting and interviews with numerous employers before the choice is made.
+For some, it can take months of job hunting and interviews with many employers before you land your first “real” job.

 To alleviate some of the stress that comes with searching for a new job, setting aside your graduation money to cover the payments for the time being can make things easier.
 This way, you can focus more of your time on searching for the right employer that is ready to make you a part of their team.

-If you were able to score a job right out of college, then congratulations.
+If you were able to score a job right out of college, then congratulations!
 You have one less obstacle to worry about.
-Using your graduation money to make early payments on your loans can still benefit you.
-Making an additional payment can help reduce the overall interest you end up paying.
+Using your graduation money to make early payments on your loans can still help you.
+Making an added payment can help reduce the overall interest you end up paying.

 Pay Off Extra Debt